coq/coq/doc/sphinx/addendum/type-classes.rst

-To ease developments parameterized by many instances, one can use the :cmd:`Context` command to introduce the parameters into the :term:`local context`, it works similarly to the command :cmd:`Variable`, except it accepts any binding context as an argument, so variables can be implicit, and :ref:`implicit-generalization` can be used.
+To ease developments parameterized by many instances, one can use the :cmd:`Context` command to introduce the parameters into the :term:`local context`, which works similarly to the command :cmd:`Variable`, except it accepts any binding context as an argument, so variables can be implicit, and :ref:`implicit-generalization` can be used.
 For example: